phcollignon/ESP8266-P1Smartmeter2GoogleSheet/README.md

 ## Hardware Setup

-1. Connect the Smartmeter's P1 port to the ESP-8266 according to the schema.
+1. Connect the smart meter's P1 port to the ESP-8266 according to the schema.
 2. Ensure that the voltage levels are compatible (5V to 3.3V).
 3. Use the provided Arduino sketch (`p1smartmeter2googlesheet.ino`) and Http library (`lib/HTTPSRedirect-main.zip`) to program the ESP8266.
 4. Select the correct board and port in the Arduino IDE.